Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 1. Now we can deploy to Kubernetes.
 The first task is to update the provided manifest to point at your newly created container image.

 Locate the monolith.lab1.draft.yml file in the app/manifests directory.
 Take a moment to familiarise yourself with the format and see if you can recognise the sections we discussed above.
 When you're ready find and locate the  <b><i>CONTAINER IMAGE DEFINITION</i></b> definition and update the image attribute to point at the image you pushed earlier.
 Also update the <i>DDB_TABLE_NAME</i> variable as this will be passed to the container to know which DynamoDB table to connect to.

-    ```
+Copy the monolith.lab1.draft.yml file to monolith.yml, and then make the changes.

     ...

     containers:
         - name: mysfits-monolith
           #UPDATE REPO AND VERSION HERE
-          image: <b>YOUR$ECR_MONOLITH:latest</b>
+          image: CONTENTS_OF_$ECR_MONOLITH:latest
           ports:
             - containerPort: 80
           env: